 How it works

-Enzyme reads your workspace’s structure β€” tags, folders, links, timestamps β€” as a context graph with temporal weight on every entity.
-It generates questions from what it finds.
+Enzyme is a compile step for knowledge bases.
+It reads your workspace’s structure β€” tags, folders, links, timestamps β€” as a context graph with temporal weight on every entity.
+It generates questions (catalysts) from what it finds.
 Those questions become the search layer.
 Queries run through them instead of through your words.

 Your workspace